ucsc-ospo/ucsc-ospo.github.io/content/report/osre24/osu/scalerep/20240722-shuangliang/index.md

   preview_only: false
 ---

-# Exploring Throttling Bugs in HDFS: Reproducing Developer Fixes

 Scalability is a critical concern for large-scale distributed systems like the Hadoop Distributed File System (HDFS).
 Throttling bugs, which affect the system's ability to manage data transfer rates effectively, can lead to performance issues and system instability.
 In my recent work, I focused on reproducing the effects of two specific throttling bugs in HDFS, which were fixed by developers.
 This blog provides an overview of these bugs and the process of reproducing their effects to validate the fixes.

-## HDFS-17087: Missing Throttler in DataXceiver#readBlock
+# HDFS-17087: Missing Throttler in DataXceiver#readBlock

 One of the throttling bugs I explored was HDFS-17087.
 The DataXceiver#readBlock function in HDFS lacked a throttler, resulting in unregulated data reads.
 This absence could lead to potential performance degradation under heavy loads.
 The developer fixed this issue by adding a throttler to regulate the data transfer rate.
 In my work, I reproduced the bug and observed the system's behavior both before and after applying the developer's patch.
 The results showed a significant improvement in stability and performance post-fix.

 ![Figure 1](./Figure1.png)

-## HDFS-17216: Incorrect Data Rate Calculation
+# HDFS-17216: Incorrect Data Rate Calculation

 Another crucial bug was HDFS-17216.
 The issue stemmed from the use of integer division in the getBytesPerSec function, which caused incorrect speed calculations and failed to trigger the throttle, resulting in overspeed.
 The developer addressed this by switching from integer to float for calculating the elapsed time, ensuring accurate speed measurements.
 I reproduced the conditions that highlighted the bug's effects and compared the system's performance with and without the fix.
 The post-fix results confirmed that the throttling mechanism worked correctly, effectively preventing overspeed.

 ![Figure 2](./Figure2.png)

-## Conclusion
+# Conclusion

 Reproducing these throttling bugs and validating the developer fixes was a vital step in understanding their impact on HDFS's scalability.
 The improvements observed in system stability and performance underscore the importance of accurate throttling mechanisms.
 This work contributes to the broader effort of maintaining robust and scalable distributed systems, ensuring they can handle increasing loads efficiently.